Registered Massage Therapy In Burnaby

 This gentle form of massage utilizes lengthy strokes, acupressure, intense circular movements, vibrations, and drumming.
 It helps you feel relaxed and energized for the rest of your day.
 Just the therapy you need if you’re anxious, stressed, or just need a break.

-This massage technique utilizes more powerful strokes to target deeper layers of muscle and connective tissue.
+Deep tissue massage therapy utilizes more powerful strokes to target deeper layers of muscle and connective tissue.
 It’s usually used to help with muscle injury or “tight” muscles.

 Sports massage